rm-controls/rm-controls-tutorial/dev_guide/code_style.md

 You can install clang-tidy and other clang related tools with `sudo apt install clang-tidy clang-tools`

 Similarly to clang-format, clang-tidy uses the configuration file [``.clang-tidy``](https://github.com/ros-planning/moveit/blob/master/.clang-tidy) that is found first when traversing the source folder hierarchy upwards.
-The MoveIt repo provides this file [here](https://github.com/ros-planning/moveit/blob/master/.clang-tidy).
+All rm-controls repo provides this file on repo root file.

 Unlike clang-format, clang-tidy needs to know the exact compiler options used to build your project.